Management - MGMT

 Special Topics in Management

 Exploration of areas not covered in existing course offerings or study of selected topics in greater depth.
 Subject matter will vary from semester to semester.
+May be repeated.
+Students may register in more than one section per term.
 Prerequisite(s): Senior standing and 9 hours of 400-level management courses, or consent of the instructor.

 1 TO 3 hours.